 This legal proceeding commenced on February 19, 2019.
 On March 13, 2019, some of the respondents submitted their response, expressing their consent to the court's suggestion to refer the case to mediation.
-A first mediation session was held on June 26, 2019 and the mediation proceeding is still in progress.
-Recently, on February 3, 2020, the parties submitted a notification of the scheduling of another mediation session.
+Several mediation sessions took place, of which the first was held on June 26, 2019, and the mediation is still in progress.